21 Rustic Bedroom Decor Ideas That Tell Your Story

 Pile on the Texture with Layered Natural Textiles

-7. Add History Underfoot with a Vintage or Oriental Rug
+7. Lay a Foundation of History with a Vintage Rug

 Rustic bedroom bed layered with natural textiles including a linen duvet, woven cotton blanket, and chunky knit wool throw, showcasing texture and coziness.